Tyler-Chi/Wayside/README.md

 The delivery fee is calculated based on the extra distance the driver had to go compared to his original intended trip.
 Customers will then get to pick a driver based on the driver's date, price, and rating.

 ## Functionalities
+#### OAuth
-- [ ] Drivers and Customers can sign up and login with Google+ API OAuth
+  + Drivers and Customers can sign up and login with Google+ API OAuth

 ![](https://github.com/trungvuh/Practice-for-Flex/raw/master/Giphys/Splash.gif)

+#### Driver

-- [ ] Drivers can create new trips, and drag pointer to alter their desired route
+  + Drivers can create new trips, and drag pointer to alter their desired route

 ![](https://github.com/trungvuh/Practice-for-Flex/raw/master/Giphys/Trip_New.gif)

-- [ ] Drivers can accept or deny delivery requests
+  + Drivers can accept or deny delivery requests
-- [ ] Drivers can see the list of his upcoming trips or past trips
+  + Drivers can see the list of his upcoming trips or past trips

 ![](https://github.com/trungvuh/Practice-for-Flex/raw/master/Giphys/Trip_Up_Past.gif)

+#### Customer
-- [ ] Customer can request a package be delivered
+  + Customer can request a package be delivered
-- [ ] Customers get matched with a driver based on their packages' trips and the drivers' trips, no further than a fixed radius
+  + Customers get matched with a driver based on their packages' trips and the drivers' trips, no further than a fixed radius
+  + Customers can see the list of their pending request order, or past orders

 ![](https://github.com/trungvuh/Practice-for-Flex/raw/master/Giphys/Order_New.gif)

+#### Price
-- [ ] Prices are calculated based on the difference distance between packages's trips and the drivers' trips
+  + Prices are calculated based on the difference distance between packages's trips and the drivers' trips
-- [ ] Customers can see the list of their pending request order, or past orders

 ## Features
-(this is where all the code snippets will go, I guess)

 * Using Google Map API DirectionsRenderer DirectionsService, we were able to display the correct route for the driver's trip, as well as calculating its distance.